 The student should provide their advisory committee with a copy of the written proposal at least two weeks before the oral defense to allow sufficient time for the committee to evaluate the project.
-The student will present their proposal in a public seminar in front of their advisory committee and the BMB faculty.
+The student will present their proposal in a public seminar in front of their advisory committee and the BMM faculty.
 Following the seminar, the student will meet with their advisory committee to evaluate the proposal in depth.
-During this meeting, the advisory committee will be charged with examining the student in broad areas of biochemistry and molecular biology including an understanding of the techniques used in the proposal and the student's ability to use deductive reasoning.
+During this meeting, the advisory committee will be charged with examining the student in broad areas of biochemistry and Molecular Medicine including an understanding of the techniques used in the proposal and the student's ability to use deductive reasoning.
 Following the proposal defense, the advisory committee will recommend that the student be 1) advanced to candidacy or 2) allowed to remediate deficiencies of the proposal defense.
-If the advisory committee recommends remediation of the proposal defense, this must be performed within two weeks of the original oral defense date.
-If the advisory committee judges that the proposal defense remains unsatisfactory after the remediation attempt, the committee will recommend that the student be dismissed from the Ph.D. program with or without the option of continuing in the Master's of Science program in the Biomedical Sciences.
+If the advisory committee indefense date.
+If the advisory committee judges that the proposal defense remains unsatisfactory after the remediation attempt, the committee will recommend that the student the student the option of continuing in the Master's of Science program in the Biomedical Sciences.

-The deadline for completing the proposal defense is November 1 of the third year of study.
+The deadline for completing the proposal defense is November 1st of the 3rd year.

-In extenuating circumstances, such as a change of advisor, the student may petition the BMB graduate director(s) and the student's advisory committee to delay their proposal defense for a period not exceeding eight months.
+In extenuating circumstances, such as a change of advisor, the student may petition the BMM graduate director(s) and the student's advisory committee to delay their proposal defense for a period not exceeding eight months.